 Interior Design + Furniture: AbbyElle Style

 A gut renovation took place in this classic single family four level brownstone located in Park Slope, Brooklyn.
 The front facade with small upgrades was kept with rear extension and facade added with floating terrace and oversized glass/steel door slider maximizing natural light into the space with garden views.

 Interiors are a blend of neutral warm whites paired with grays alongside complimentary blues and oranges woven throughout.
 Steel rectilinear geometries were used to articulate defined spaces.
 Glass on the stair/railing was used to join the spaces together transparently with translucent lighting decisions to follow.
-Stained wood in a herringbone pattern extends along the entire parlor level drawing your eye back in depth.
+Stained wood in a chevron pattern extends along the entire parlor level drawing your eye back in depth.
 Fireplace design is a natural black stone with steel capped sides with a flat front for a monolithic high contrast look juxtaposed in the space.

 Bathroom interiors featuring Italian staggered tile with custom millwork topped with quartz countertops and low iron glass shower partitions and matte white fixtures.
 Natural skylights in the upstairs bathrooms and staircase flood light along the walls.

 Custom built-in kitchen cabinetry flanks both sides with a floating island displaying a white wash on riftcut, white oak and matte semi-recessed black pull hardware.
 A natural stone quartzite tops off the counters and backsplashes with traces of blues and grays woven throughout.
 Custom den millwork mixes natural maple wood with a pop of orange for fun.